chiseng/HTB-Writeups/README.md

 # HTB-Writeups
 Writeups for hackthebox machines.

+### NOTE:
 When a writeup is done before machine is retired, repo will be made private